Customized Exercise Programming - Prostate Cancer

 - Because of the upper-crossed syndrome, Eric needs to stretch both his pecs and lats while strengthening the scapular stabilizers to help correct round shoulder syndrome and the winged scapula.
 He should avoid pushing exercises like push-ups and chest press and focus on shoulder retraction/depression, rowing, and maybe reverse flys.
 He should do shoulder protraction exercises like ceiling punches or wall push-ups for his winged scapula.

-- Because Eric wants to get back into running long distances, but he is at risk for lower extremity lymphedema, he must regularly perform lymph drainage exercises and slowly and gradually progress both cardio and strength training for his lower body
+- Because Eric wants to get back into running long distances, but he is at risk for lower extremity lymphedema, he must regularly perform lymph drainage exercises and slowly and gradually progress both cardio and strength training for his lower body.

 2 x PER WEEK

 He should not wear tight fitting clothing on his lower body or exercise in very hot/humid temperatures.
 He should also stay well-hydrated.
 If at any point there is swelling in his pelvic area, either leg, feet or toes, he needs to notify his doctor right away.
-Upon returning to exercise with his doctor’s permission, it is recommended that he wear a compression stocking to exercise as well as going back to the level of intensity and duration that he was at prior to any swelling.
+Upon returning to exercise with his doctor’s permission, it is recommended that he wear a compression stocking on the swollen leg while he exercises.
+He should go back to the level of intensity and duration that he was at prior to any swelling.

 If you are in need of assistance with a special-needs or physically-challenged client, you can get Andrea Leonard’s help in with custom exercise programming.